Skip to content

 How far can the 2023 Chevrolet Bolt EV go on a single charge?

 The 2023 Chevrolet Bolt EV has an EPA-estimated range of 259 miles.
-Keep in mind that real-world range varies — highway driving at 70+ mph, cold weather, and using the heater or AC will reduce range.
-Most owners report getting about 80-90% of the EPA number in mixed driving conditions.
+In practice, knock 10-20% off that for real life — highway speeds, cold weather, and running the heater or AC all take a bite.
+Most owners report getting about 80-90% of the EPA number in mixed driving.
+Not a dealbreaker, just worth knowing.

 What battery does the 2023 Chevrolet Bolt EV have?

-The 2023 Chevrolet Bolt EV comes with a 65 kWh battery pack using Lithium-ion chemistry.
-It's a mid-size pack that works well for daily commutes and shorter trips.
+The 2023 Chevrolet Bolt EV comes with a between 60 and 72.8 kWh across trims battery pack using Lithium-ion chemistry.
+That's a solid pack — handles daily driving and road trips without breaking a sweat.

 How fast does the 2023 Chevrolet Bolt EV charge on a DC fast charger?

 The 2023 Chevrolet Bolt EV can DC fast charge at up to 55 kW on its 350V architecture, going from 10% to 80% in about 30 minutes.
 It uses a CCS Combo connector, so check your local charging options.
-Charging speeds are moderate, so plan for slightly longer stops on road trips.
+Charging speed is moderate — plan for slightly longer stops on road trips.
+Not terrible, just not blazing.

 How long does it take to charge the 2023 Chevrolet Bolt EV at home?

-On a Level 2 home charger (240V), the 2023 Chevrolet Bolt EV takes about 8 hours for a full charge from empty.
-In practice, most people don't charge from completely empty — if you plug in at 30%, you're looking at maybe 5 hours to get back to full.
-Plugging in overnight works perfectly for most owners.
-A Level 1 outlet (regular 120V) is much slower — fine for topping off but not practical as your only charging option.
+On a Level 2 home charger (240V), the 2023 Chevrolet Bolt EV takes about 8 hours from empty to full.
+But nobody actually charges from empty — plug in at 30% and you're looking at maybe 5 hours.
+Overnight while you sleep, basically.
+A Level 1 outlet (regular 120V) is much slower — fine for topping off but not realistic as your only option unless your commute is very short.

 How does the 2023 Chevrolet Bolt EV handle cold weather?

-The 2023 Chevrolet Bolt EV uses a resistive heater rather than a heat pump, which means it draws more energy to heat the cabin in cold weather.
+The 2023 Chevrolet Bolt EV uses a resistive heater instead of a heat pump, so cabin heating hits the battery harder in cold weather.
 In freezing conditions, expect roughly 30% range loss compared to ideal weather.
-Preconditioning the cabin while plugged in helps a lot, and some owners add aftermarket heated seat pads or dress warmer to reduce heater use.
+Preconditioning while plugged in helps a lot.
+Use heated seats and the steering wheel heater instead of cranking the cabin temp.
+They use a fraction of the energy.

 Does the 2023 Chevrolet Bolt EV have one-pedal driving?

-Yes, the 2023 Chevrolet Bolt EV supports one-pedal driving with adjustable regenerative braking levels (Multiple (mild D mode, paddle-based Regen on Demand, One-Pedal Driving button for maximum regen)).
-Once you get used to it, you'll barely touch the brake pedal in city driving — the car slows itself down when you lift off the accelerator.
-Most owners say they can't go back to a regular car after getting used to it.
+Yep.
+The 2023 Chevrolet Bolt EV supports one-pedal driving with adjustable regen levels (Multiple (mild D mode, paddle-based Regen on Demand, One-Pedal Driving button for maximum regen)).
+Once you get used to it — takes about a day — you'll barely touch the brake pedal in city driving.
+The car slows itself when you lift off the accelerator.
+Most owners become mildly evangelical about it and refuse to go back.

 Does the 2023 Chevrolet Bolt EV precondition its battery before fast charging?